These Turkish Eggs with Spiced Chickpeas & Homemade Naan might just be my new favorite recipe on the blog!

 - Use a slotted spoon to gently transfer the egg to a plate lined with paper towels.

 - Repeat until all of the eggs have been poached.

-- Meanwhile, whisk together the Greek yogurt and clementine juice.
+- Meanwhile, whisk together the Greek yogurt and lemon juice.
 Season with salt to taste.

-- In another small saucepan, melt the butter over medium heat.
+- In another small saucepan, melt the butter over medium-low heat.
 Stir in the grated garlic, walnuts, and smoked paprika.
-Bring the mixture to a bubble and cook until the butter begins to brown.
+Bring the mixture to a bubble and cook for a minute or so.
 Turn off the heat & set aside.

 - At this point, you can drop the eggs back in the water for a few seconds to reheat them if needed.